The uVisor Documentation

 The unprivileged code can be made of mutually untrusted isolated modules (or boxes).
 This way, even if all are running with unprivileged permissions, different modules can protect their own secrets and execute critical code securely.

-For more details on how to setup a secure box and protect memories and peripherals, please read the Quick-Start Guide for uVisor on mbed OS.
+For more details about how to setup a secure box and protect memories and peripherals, please read the getting started guide.

 The uVisor secures two main memory blocks, in flash and SRAM respectively.
 In both cases, it protects its own data and the data of the secure boxes it manages for the unprivileged code.
-For a more detailed view please refer to our interactive linker section visualization).
+For a more detailed view, please refer to the interactive linker section visualization.

 All the unprivileged code that is not protected in a secure domain is referred to as the public box.